Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

 Undergraduate advising coordinators, listed by major, will help make sure you take all the classes you need — not only to meet the requirements of your major, but also to get the full value of your studies and to graduate on time.
 They can steer you toward internships, research opportunities and chances to study abroad.
 Find your adviser below:

-Academic Support Center open for students in Caldwell Lounge
+Visit the Academic Support Center in Caldwell Lounge

 As a graduate student in the College of Humanities and Social Sciences, you’ll work closely with your adviser and your thesis committee to choose courses and conduct research that most closely align with your intellectual curiosity and passions.
 Expect to work alongside faculty who are at the top of their field as you hone your interests and gain experience that will serve you well.
 Contact your home department to get connected with your director of graduate programs.
 For general advising questions, you can also contact The Graduate School.